San Francisco, California · Est. 2005 Grew out of LaborFest · info@laborfestwriters.org

 About

 Alice Elizabeth Rogoff grew up in New Rochelle, New York.
-Her family's roots were in Russia, Hungary, and Poland.
-Her mother was a teacher, her father an engineer, and one grandfather was a writer in Yiddish.
+Her family’s roots were in Russia, Hungary, and Poland.
+Her mother was a teacher and her father was an engineer.
+One grandmother lived with her family, and one grandfather was a writer in Yiddish.

 Writing